 Trying to calculate the risk of something happening can feel like chasing Usain Bolt in a 100-meter Olympic race.
 Risks are typically dynamic in nature and require different responses depending on the level of threat given the surrounding environment, individuals’ perceptions and the consequences should a risk occur.
 As humans, we are not naturally conscious of risks; for example, when in a hurry and running late for a meeting, humans will often engage in riskier behaviour and cross streets with an urgency that could increase the chances of getting hit by a car.

-Most risks are – by their nature – difficult to determine with any degree of certainty, especially cyber security risks.
+Most risks are – by their nature – difficult to determine with any degree of certainty, especially cybersecurity risks.
 So why invest the time in assessing them?
-In cyber security, without effective risk management, organisations will fail to keep the bad guys out.
+In cybersecurity, without effective risk management, organisations will fail to keep the bad guys out.

 But how good are we at calculating risk?
 We often assess risk quickly and based on our subjective experiences.
 In other words, our judgement of risk is heavily influenced by our emotions.
 Take another example that is backed up by a solid set of factual data.
 Many people have a deeply ingrained fear of flying.
-No matter how they came to develop this phobia, what people share in common is a preconception of plane crashes, airplane safety, and the risk of death or injury.
+No matter how they came to develop this phobia, what people share in common is a preconception of plane crashes, aeroplane safety, and the risk of death or injury.
 But these same people do not have a fear of driving in a car.
 Which is worse?

 In the United States between 2012-2016, there was a 1 in 3.37 billion chance of dying in a commercial airline plane crash.
 There were no reports of any fatalities.

 However, in 2015 there were 32,166 fatal motor vehicle accidents – which led to over 35,000 deaths.
 That comes out at 1.13 fatalities per 100 million vehicle miles travelled, and nearly 11 people for every 100,000 U.S. residents.
-It is overwhelmingly clear that traveling by car is significantly more dangerous than flying in a commercial plane.
+It is overwhelmingly clear that travelling by car is significantly more dangerous than flying in a commercial plane.
 Yet do you think that those people who fear flying are calculating their risk of dying by looking at the data?
 Of course not.
 Their risk calculations are driven by their emotions.

 People often suffer from cognitive bias in assessing risk.
 They base their risk calculations on emotion vs mathematics.
 The famous economist, Daniel Kahneman, summed it up best.
 People tend to create plans and forecasts that are “unrealistically close to best-case scenarios”.
 When forecasting the outcomes of risky projects, people tend to make decisions “based on delusional optimism rather than on a rational weighting of gains, losses, and probabilities.
 They overestimate benefits and underestimate costs.
 They spin scenarios of success while overlooking the potential for mistakes and miscalculations… In this view, people often (but not always) take on risky projects because they are overly optimistic about the odds”.